Garden Grove, California: Politics

-According to the California Secretary of State, as of October 22, 2018, Garden Grove has 72,768 registered voters.
+According to the Orange County Registrar of Voters, as of May 15, 2025, Garden Grove has 94,969 registered voters.
 Of those, 26,604 (36.56%) are registered Democrats, 21,449 (29.48%) are registered Republicans, and 21,941 (30.15%) have declined to state a political party/are independents.

-Although Democrat Kamala Harris easily won California and also won Orange County in the 2016 United States Senate election, Democrat Loretta Sanchez easily won Garden Grove by a 67%-33% margin, her widest margin of victory for any city in Orange County.
+Although Democrat Kamala Harris easily won California and also won Orange County in the 2016 United States Senate election, Democrat Loretta Sanchez easily won Garden Grove by a 67%–33% margin, her widest margin of victory for any city in Orange County.

-Garden Grove, although traditionally Republican in presidential elections, has voted for the Democratic presidential nominee in each of the last three presidential elections.
-Hillary Rodham Clinton carried the city by a 23-point margin in 2016.
-In 2020, however, Joe Biden managed to keep the city in the Democratic column by just over a point, largely because of gains Donald J. Trump made in Orange County's Vietnamese community.
+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Garden Grove is listed below: